Copper futures rise on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 1.55, or 0.39 percent, at Rs 403.80 per kg in a business turnover of 3,520 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 4.85, or 1.21 per cent, at Rs 405.90 per kg in a business turnover of 3,413 lots.

-Copper prices on Friday traded 0.39 percent higher at Rs 403.80 per kg in the futures market on the back of pick-up in spot demand.
+Copper prices on Monday traded 1.21 per cent higher at Rs 405.90 per kg in futures market on the back of pick-up in spot demand.

 Moneycontrol Ready Reckoner